FINS Swim Team

 How will I know if my child is swimming in an “A” meet?

-The lineup is posted on the team site, usually the Friday morning before the meet.
+The lineup is posted on the Swim Team website, usually the Friday morning before the meet.

 What are “Divisionals”?